 Funding your studies

-When you finish your undergraduate studies, you will be saddled with a hefty student debt, and the idea of adding even more debt into your life may seem like an unwise thing to do.
+When you finish your undergraduate studies, you will be saddled with hefty student debt and the idea of adding a little more.
 Indeed, the costs of a master's degree can really add up.
-There’s the price of the course itself, books, accommodation, food, clothes and going out expenses.
+There is the price of the course itself, books, accommodation, food, clothes and going out expenses.

-If you intend to do a full-time course and not take up any sort of employment, then you might want to have some money saved to ease the stress that comes with having to repay a bank loan.
-Otherwise, applying for a bursary or scholarship is something to keep in mind, or perhaps doing an online course so you can have more flexibility while you study.
+If you intend to do a full-time course and not take up any employment, then you may have a bank loan.
+Otherwise, applying for scholarship or scholarship is something to keep in mind, or perhaps doing an online course so you can have more flexibility while you study.

 Courses can vary widely in price.
 For example, you can study Experimental Psychology (MSc) at the University of Oxford - a two-year course - for £ 6,200 a year.
 On the other hand, you could study Business Administration at the same institution, but it will cost you £ 52,000 for the year.
-Also, the institution at which you study can make a big difference.
-As a case in point, studying Philosophy (MA) at King's College London is £ 9,000 per year for domestic students; whereas if you wanted to study abroad, at Columbia University, say, then it's nearly £ 20,000 per semester.
+Also, the institution at which you can make a big difference.
+As a case in point, Philosophy (MA) at King's College London is £ 9,000 per year for domestic students; If you want to study abroad, at Columbia University, say, then it's nearly £ 20,000 per semester.

-Whether or not (and to what extent) having a master's degree will boost your career prospects is a complicated issue.
+Whether or not to have a master's degree will boost your career prospects is a difficult issue.
 It can largely depend on what you study.
-But while some may argue that the cost of a master's outweighs any benefits to job prospects, there are still definitely advantages to having such a degree.
+But while some may argue that the costs of a masters outweigh any benefits to job prospects, there are still advantages to having such a degree.master's outweighs any benefits to job prospects, there are still definitely advantages to having such a degree.

-A survey published by the Higher Education Statistics Agency (HESA) found that postgraduates are 10% more likely to be working after six months than their counterparts with undergraduate degrees.
+A survey published by the Higher Education Statistics Agency (HESA) found that postgraduates are 10% more likely to work with their degrees with undergraduate degrees.
 Also, they are 15% more likely to be in full-time employment.